idrisiriyaz/idrisiriyaz/README.md

 <h1 align="center">Hi 👋, I'm Riyazuddin Idrisi</h1>
 <h3 align="center">
-I am a Software Developer with over three years of IT professional experience, Specializing in Android and iOS app development.
+I am a Software Developer with over three years of IT professional experience.
-My expertise lies in seamlessly integrating advanced features like push notifications, live streaming, and video editing SDKs.
-I bring extensive knowledge in state management (Context API, Redux), cross-platform deep linking, and successful app deployments on Play Store and App Store.

 Proficient in Next.js, React.js, serverless architecture, AWS, and Node.js,
 I have honed my skills in developing robust backend solutions.
 Over the years, I have actively contributed to UI enhancements, prepared comprehensive reports, and effectively translated business requirements into actionable project modules.
 My proactive problem-solving approach, coupled with more than three years of hands-on experience, allows me to deliver cutting-edge software solutions efficiently.
  </h3>